 Pea gravel cost

 Standard bulk pea gravel generally costs about $50 per cubic yard when purchased in bulk at a landscape supplier.
-Pea gravel sold at a garden centre is generally more expensive – up to $100 per cubic yard – but there are more choices available.
-Garden centres may stock pea gravel of varying sizes and colours to suit your landscape design.
+Pea gravel sold at a garden center is generally more expensive – up to $100 per cubic yard – but there are more choices available.
+Garden centers may stock pea gravel of varying sizes and colors to suit your landscape design.

 How to clean pea gravel

 When pea gravel arrives in bulk (and sometimes even in bags), it is generally quite dusty.
 You may wish to give the pile a bit of a rinse to get some of the dust off before placing it.
-This will also help you get a good idea of what the gravel looks like (once it has dried).
+This will also help you understand what the gravel looks like (once it has dried).

 Pea gravel generally still looks dusty after initial placement.
-Spray it with the garden hose or wait for some rain to let the true colour of the rock shine through.
-Once the initial dust has settled down between the rocks, the pea gravel will generally stay quite acceptable just with rainwater washing it off.
+Spray it with the garden hose or wait for some rain to let the true color of the rock shine through.
+Once the initial dust has settled down between the rocks, the pea gravel will generally stay quite acceptable, just with rainwater washing it off.

 To keep the surface tidy, pick up and remove any stray leaves or branches and give the surface a quick raking now and then.
 Toss any stray stones back to their spot.
 But in general, pea gravel is very low maintenance!